ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - c - What is an API.md

   - Punk API
     - GET https://api.punkapi.com/v2/beers/
     - GET https://api.punkapi.com/v2/beers/1
+      - Notice: returns an `array of 1 element`!
   - Note: we will use a package to interact with the API
   - The package returns a promise.